rolkra/rolkra.github.io/_posts/2022-11-11-explore-making-of.md

 ## Getting attention

-I was surprised to find {exlore} beeing coverd in a paper:
+I was surprised to find {explore} beeing covered in a paper:

 The Landscape of R Packages for Automated Exploratory Data Analysis (by Mateusz Staniak and Przemysław Biecek)
 <https://arxiv.org/pdf/1904.02101.pdf>